Floquet-engineered diode performance in a Majorana-quantum dot Josephson junction: Numerical analyses of driven Josephson junction and diode characteristics

-A more fundamental and prime aspect of our investigation is to achieve the nonreciprocity of JC, which leads to a finite diode rectification for which the breaking of both $\mathcal{TRS}$ and $\mathcal{IS}$ are mandatory.
-It is discussed elaborately in Sec.~\ref{matrix} that introducing an additional phase difference between the two drives, namely, \(\zeta\) can effectively generate an artificial magnetic field and a spin-orbit-like terms in the Hamiltonian (which is evident in Fig.~\ref{fig:matrix}) which leads to the breaking of these symmetries.
-Hence, we study the effect of $\zeta$, specifically for \(\zeta = \pi/4\) (the choice for such $\zeta$-value will be clear as we proceed) on CPR of the driven JC.
-Together, the artificial Zeeman and spin-orbit terms cause an imbalance in the dynamics of Majorana quasiparticles moving in opposite directions, that is forward moving pair can experience a different effective velocity with respect to the oppositely moving pairs.
+A more fundamental and prime aspect of our investigation is to achieve the nonreciprocity of Josephson current, which leads to a finite diode rectification for which the breaking of both $\mathcal{TRS}$ and $\mathcal{IS}$ are mandatory.
+It is discussed elaborately in Sec.~\ref{matrix} that introducing an additional phase difference between the two drives, namely, \(\zeta\) can effectively generate an artificial magnetic field and a spin-orbit-like terms in the Hamiltonian (as presented in Fig.~\ref{fig:matrix}) which leads to the breaking of these symmetries.
+Hence, we study the effect of $\zeta$, specifically for \(\zeta = \pi/4\) (the choice for such $\zeta$-value will be clear as we proceed) on CPR of the driven Josephson current.
+Together, the artificial Zeeman and spin-orbit terms cause an imbalance in the dynamics of Majorana quasiparticles moving in opposite directions, that is, a forward-moving pair can experience a different effective velocity with respect to the oppositely moving pairs.
 This directional dependency of current leads to an inequality in the critical currents~\cite{Davydova2022, Pal2022}, expressed as \( I_c^+ \neq I_c^- \), where \( I_c^+ = \max(I(\phi)) \) and \( I_c^- = \min(I(\phi)) \), with \(+\) and \(-\) signs denoting the direction of the current.
 Consequently, the CPR becomes asymmetric satisfying

-which can be vividly seen in Fig.~\ref{fig:current_vs_phi}, denoted by the red line plots.
+which is evident in Fig.~\ref{fig:current_vs_phi} and the plots are denoted by the blue lines.
 A closer examination of Fig.~\ref{fig:current_vs_phi} (insets of Fig.~\ref{fig:current_vs_phi}(a)-(c)) further highlights the relative difference between \( I_c^+ \) and \( I_c^- \), which plays a crucial role in quantifying the nonreciprocity in terms of the diode RF (defined in Eq.~\eqref{diode_RF}).
 This is the central result of our study.
 However, before concluding the findings of Fig.~\ref{fig:current_vs_phi} and analyzing the diode characteristics explicitly by estimating the RF, we comment on a few more crucial attributes of the driven CPR for completeness.